 - Investment strategy/philosophy: passive or active?
 Preconstructed or tailored portfolios?
 How is tax-loss harvesting handled?

-- Securities: what does the company invest in, e.g., ETFs, mutual funds, individuals securities, etc?
+- Securities: what does the robo-advisor invest in?
+For example, ETFs, mutual funds, individual securities, and so on.
 How many asset classes are accessible?

 - Advisory and client support: do you have to pay extra for advice?
 How are inquiries resolved?
 Will you have a dedicated advisor or various people assigned to your account?

-- Extras: what else is included in your fee, e.g., investment plan, advisor access, annual meeting, etc?
+- Extras: what else is included in your fee?
+For example, an investment plan, advisor access, annual meeting, and so on.

-- Client experience: is the dashboard user-friendly and easy to navigate?
+- Client experience: is the investment dashboard user-friendly and easy to navigate?
 How does reporting look?